alexeyraspopov/dataclass/README.md

 // > User { name: 'Ann', age: 0 }
 ```

-The ability to use `new` operator is prohibited since `Record` needs access to all properties.
+The ability to use `new` operator is prohibited since `Data` needs access to all properties.

 Created entity has all the fields' getters that return either custom or default value: